terramaster-tos/tos-app-pkg-tools/TOS 7 Application Development Guide/04_Package_Specification.md

 **Docker Application Upgrades:**
 - Pull new image tags
 - Rebuild containers using existing volume mounts
-- Preserve data across upgrades through persistent volumes
+- Preserve data across upgrades through persistent volumes (the platform resolves them to the application data root `/Volume<N>/DockerAppData/<appid>/`)
 - Include migration logic in the application entry script if needed
+- Docker applications do **not** use TNAS shared folders: no shared folder is created for them, and all persistent business data stays in the container's volume mounts

 ### 4.4 Compatibility Matrix